Interdisciplinary Studies Ph.D.

 Required Cumulative GPA: 3.0

-Prospective students should read the thorough description of the program at the website.
+- Prospective students should read the thorough description of the program on the Doctoral Interdisciplinary Studies website.

 Dissertation proposal – Students must submit a formal dissertation proposal to their committee in their second year in the program (or on a mutually agreed upon timeframe upon admission).
 This proposal should be approved by the doctoral committee, prior to the student’s advancing to the comprehensive exam.